Expands HM43239 dose cohort at 160 mg

-– Conference call and webcast at 4:30 pm EDT today –
+Conference call and webcast at 5:00 pm ET today

-SAN DIEGO and TORONTO, May 04, 2021 (GLOBE NEWSWIRE) — Aptose Biosciences Inc. (“Aptose” or the “Company”) (NASDAQ: APTO, TSX: APS), a clinical-stage company developing highly differentiated agents that target the underlying mechanisms of cancer, today announced financial results for the three months ended March 31, 2021 and provided a corporate update.
+SAN DIEGO and TORONTO, May 09, 2022 (GLOBE NEWSWIRE) — Aptose Biosciences Inc. (“Aptose” or the “Company”) (NASDAQ: APTO, TSX: APS), a clinical-stage precision oncology company developing highly differentiated oral kinase inhibitors to treat hematologic malignancies, today announced financial results for the three months ended March 31, 2022 and provided a corporate update.

-The net loss for the quarter ended March 31, 2021 was $16.2 million ($0.18 per share) compared with $11.5 million ($0.15 per share) for the quarter ended March 31, 2020.
-Total cash and cash equivalents and investments as of March 31, 2021 were $112.1 million.
-Based on current operations, Aptose expects that cash on hand and available capital provide the Company with sufficient resources to fund all planned Company operations including research and development into the first half of 2023.
+The net loss for the quarter ended March 31, 2022 was $11.5 million ($0.12 per share) compared with $16.2 million ($0.18 per share) for the quarter ended March 31, 2021.
+Total cash and cash equivalents and investments as of March 31, 2022 were $69.5 million.
+Based on current operations, Aptose expects that cash on hand and available capital provide the Company with sufficient resources to fund all planned Company operations including research and development into the fourth quarter of 2023.

 Key Corporate Highlights